 In December 2019, the US Treasury Department sanctioned Nazem Said Ahmad, a prominent gallerist from Beirut.
-The investigation has proven that Mr. Ahmad used his gallery and his impressive personal collection, which included works of Warhol and Picasso, as a front to sponsor the terrorist group Hezbollah.
+The investigation revealed that Mr. Ahmad used his gallery and impressive personal collection, which included Warhol and Picasso, as a front to sponsor the terrorist group Hezbollah.

 The art industry has long been a watering hole for criminals.
 According to Deloitte, 4-6 billion dollars in art is stolen and most likely laundered every year.
-Artworks are faked, sold on the black market, and terrorist organizations like ISIS trade in cultural artifacts to finance their activities.
-However, the art world is changing, and, as of 2020, art traders in all European countries and the UK became regulated.
+Artworks are faked, sold on the black market, while terrorist organizations like ISIS trade in cultural artifacts to finance their activities.

-For instance, one of Gerhard Richter’s paintings was originally bought for $260,000, and just 30 years later, when the painter became better known, it was sold for $33 million.
-This very subjectiveness allows criminals to manipulate prices: you can buy a painting for $100 today, sell it for $1 million tomorrow, and you have not only laundered money but earned more.
+Even if there can be some objective value, the price of contemporary artwork is often driven by incidental factors.
+One of Gerhard Richter’s paintings was originally bought for $260,000, and just 30 years later, when the painter was better known, it sold for $33 million.
+This very subjectiveness allows criminals to manipulate prices: you can buy a painting for $100 today, and sell it for $1 million tomorrow.

-Artworks are so easy to move: One can send a piece to another country with a fake invoice or just transport it on a private plane, and no one would notice.
+Artworks are easy to move.
+They can be sent to another country, for instance, on a private plane, and no one would even notice.
 Let’s take a look at a real-world example of this.

-In 2016, the US returned to Brazil several paintings that a Brazilian banker smuggled into the States.
-One of the paintings was worth $8m, but when it came into the US, the shipment invoice stated that the piece was only worth a meager $100.
-So, the customs officer let the shipment through, the work reached the secure warehouse and could not be re-allocated for almost a decade.
+In 2016, the US returned several paintings that a banker smuggled from Brazil.
+One of the paintings was worth $8m, but when it entered the US, the shipment invoice stated that the piece was only worth a meager $100.
+So, the customs officer let the shipment through, the work reached the secure warehouse, and could not be re-allocated for almost a decade.

 Money laundering schemes can be quite straightforward.

-Imagine: A corrupt politician decides to turn their illegal profit into ‘clean’ money.
-They anonymously buy Van Gogh’s painting at an auction and transport the piece via a private plane to a secure warehouse.
-The politician then legitimately sells the painting, without even taking it from the warehouse, and obtains the ‘clean’ money, completing the money laundering cycle.
+Imagine: A corrupt politician decides to ‘clean’ their money.
+They anonymously buy a Van Gogh painting for cash at an auction and transport the piece via a private plane to a secure warehouse.
+The politician can then sell the painting through a legitimate art dealer and obtain ‘clean’ money, completing the money laundering cycle.

 In 2020, the EU and the UK adopted the 5th European AML Directive and became the first jurisdictions in the world to regulate the art trade.

-It is hard to change established practices overnight, so to support you, we’ve gathered a list of AML requirements that are outlined by the 5th AML Directive.
-This compliance checklist is relevant not only for European art businesses but for all art traders who want to protect themselves from money laundering sanctions.
+It’s hard to change longstanding practices overnight.
+To support you, we’ve gathered a list of AML requirements that are outlined by the 5th AML Directive.
+This compliance checklist is relevant not just for European art businesses, but also for all art traders that want to protect themselves from money laundering sanctions.

-Within the art industry, you have to conduct due diligence checks not only on clients but also on the art itself.
+In the art industry, you have to conduct due diligence checks not only on clients, but also on the art itself.
 This is commonly known as provenance.
-We want to share the industry’s best practises for checking the artwork’s authenticity.
+We want to share the industry’s best practices for checking the authenticity of artwork.

-Apart from examining the work itself, art dealers should obtain all of the documented information about the piece (invoices, photographs, exhibition catalogs, etc.).
-It is also recommended to run the piece against ‘stolen art’ databases, such as Interpol’s the Stolen Works of Art database, the Art Loss Register, and the ICOM’s Red Lists.
+Apart from examining the work itself, art dealers should obtain all documented information about the piece (invoices, photographs, exhibition catalogs, etc.).
+It is also recommended to run the piece against stolen art databases, such as Interpol’s the Stolen Works of Art database, the Art Loss Register, and the ICOM’s Red Lists.

 Moreover, art dealers should check that the piece in question agrees with the seller’s profile.
-For instance, it might be suspicious if a politician that previously had no connection to art suddenly tries to sell a Victorian antique vase.
+For instance, it might be suspicious if a politician with no previous connection to art suddenly tries to sell a Victorian antique vase.